 November - December: Bears preparing to hibernate – Not a good time.

 A more unhurried pace in Hallo Bay as the large winter storms (often lasting for days) now become common.
-This determines the time for the bears to prepare and den for the winter months.
+This determines the time for the bears to prepare for the winter months.

 Mother bears give birth at this time